 Schools and colleges in J&K to reopen from Monday

-Jammu, Aug 16: As communication blockade enters Day 12, Jammu and Kashmir administration has directed schools and colleges to re-open from Monday, after the local administration reviews the ground situation.
+Jammu, Aug 16: As communication blockade enters Day 12, Jammu and Kashmir administration has directed schools and colleges to re-open from Monday, after the local administration reviewed the ground situation.
 It had earlier also asked government secretariat and other offices to start functioning from Friday while easing of public curbs would depend on day's development after the 'namaaz', a Raj Bhawan spokesperson said on Thursday.

+An official of the administration said the situation in the Valley was being monitored on a real-time basis and the decision to remove the forces would depend on the ground situation.

 The Independence Day was celebrated in the Valley with no reports of violence on August 15.